Thursday – Monday, September 20-24, 2018

 Our campsite under the stars.
 It was a beautiful night!

 The course of the river is tortuous, and it nearly doubles upon itself many times.
 The water is quiet, and constant rowing is necessary to make much headway.
 Sometimes there is a narrow flood plain between the river and the wall, on one side or the other.
 Where these long gentle curves are found, the river washes the very foot of the outer wall.
-A long peninsula of willow-bordered meadow projects within the curve, and the talus at the foot d the cliff is usually covered with dwarf oaks.
+A long peninsula of willow-bordered meadow projects within the curve, and the talus at the foot of the cliff is usually covered with dwarf oaks.
 The orange-colored sandstone is homogeneous in structure, and the walls are usually vertical, though not very high.
 Where the river sweeps around a curve under a cliff, a vast hollow dome may be seen, with many caves and deep alcoves, which are greatly admired by the members of the party as we go by.

 – John Wesley Powell